e-salinas/Sentinel-Lab/README.md

 **Attackers move fast.** Within hours of exposing the VM, automated scanners found it.
 This reinforced why defense in depth matters—firewalls, strong passwords, and monitoring all work together.

 **KQL speeds up investigation.** Instead of scrolling through raw logs, I wrote queries to summarize attacker activity in seconds.
-This is how analysts handle volume.

 **Documentation closes the loop.** Adding investigation notes and proper classification creates an audit trail.
 If another analyst looks at this incident, they know exactly what happened and what action was taken.